As you might imagine, applicant entry requirements are fairly comprehensive, to apply you must:

 - have been a UK resident for the last three years

 - be a UK, EU or Commonwealth citizen, with no restrictions on your stay in the UK

 - hold a full UK/EU valid manual driving licence.
-The licence should be obtained on or before the application deadline of Wednesday 31 January 2018.
-Applications should only be submitted once a full manual driving licence has been obtained.
+The licence should be obtained at the date of submitting your application.

 - not be a member of an extreme political organisation such as BNP, National Front or Combat 18